Degef/Cub3D/README.md

 ## Getting Started

 To get started with Cub3D, follow these steps:
+Note: This will work in a Mac or Linux environment only.
+Also use mlx_linux if you are trying this in linux environment. you can do this by changing the "mlx" in the Makefile to "mlx_linux".
 1. Clone this repository to your local machine.
 2. Compile the project by writing "make all" at the root of the project.
 3. Run the executable with a valid map as argument (./cub3D maps/cub.cub).